Introduction

 In April 2015, Congress voted to overhaul the Sustainable Growth Rate (SGR) formula and implement a new quality reporting and incentive system as part of the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA).
 From MACRA came the QPP, which brought about both MIPS and Advanced Alternative Payment Models (APMs).
 MIPS reporting began in 2017, with clinicians who participated in the first reporting year seeing their first batch of adjustments in 2019.

-Physical therapists, occupational therapists, and qualified speech-language pathologists were included in this program as of 2019.
+Physical therapists, occupational therapists, and qualified speech-language pathologists were included in this program beginning in 2019.

 What is the MIPS determination period?

-The MIPS determination period is the length of time during which CMS evaluates a provider or group to determine whether they qualify for MIPS and/or any special status.
+The MIPS determination period is the length of time over which a provider or group is evaluated to determine whether they qualify for MIPS and/or any special determinations within the program.
 It identifies participants who don’t exceed the low-volume threshold—as well as MIPS-eligible clinicians who may have different participation criteria because they are non-patient facing, hospital-based, ambulatory surgical center (ASC)-based, or in a small practice.
+The official MIPS determination period does not apply to facility-based, virtual group eligibility, or rural and HPSA determinations.

-If a MIPS participant does not exceed the low-volume threshold or is identified as non-patient facing, hospital-based, or ASC-based during either of the 12-month segments, the participant will be excluded from MIPS or classified as such for the applicable performance year.
+If a MIPS participant does not exceed the low-volume threshold during either of the 12-month segments, the participant will be excluded from MIPS for the applicable performance year.

 Am I eligible to participate in MIPS?